 RelatedPackagesType Class

 The RelatedPackagesType class specifies a set of one or more STIX Package related to this STIX Package.
-It extends the GenericRelationShipListType superclass defined in the STIX Common data model, which specifies the scope (whether the elements of the set are related individually or as a group).
+It extends the GenericRelationshipListType superclass defined in the STIX Common data model, which specifies the scope (whether the elements of the set are related individually or as a group).

 The UML diagram corresponding to the RelatedPackagesType class is shown in Figure 3-2, and the specialized properties are shown in Table 3-11.